RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. warning::

-    Sometimes a bug pops up where the changed setting for SecureMode is not recognised.
-In this case restart the webserver.
+    Sometimes, a warning is shown that the deactivation of **SecureMode** has not been detected.
+    Please restart the webserver in this case.
+This forces the webserver to read in the current configuration.

     .. code-block:: bash